 Polyurethane Glue Pros:

 Polyurethane Glue Cons:

 - Requires small amounts of moisture to cure

 - Outdoor woodworking projects, especially those bonding wood with metal or plastic

 Epoxy is more than just fast-hardening goop in tiny tubes.
 Industrial-grade epoxies come in various liquid formulations, some for use in unusually cold or wet situations.
 Some marine-grade versions are rated for continuous exposure below the water line and will even harden under water.
-Downside: relatively high cost, and messy working regime.
+Epoxies like these are one of the only truly waterproof glues around, and really go beyond the requirements of exterior adhesives.
+Downside?
+Yes, everything has some.
+Relatively high cost, and messy working regime are a case in point.
 Two liquids are mixed together, then left to sit undisturbed for a few minutes before the adhesive is spread on parts and clamped up.
 The long open time of some slow-cure epoxies allow parts to be positioned and clamped for up to 12 hours after mixing.

 - Some formulations are rated for use below water line